kyheo/media-downloader/README.rst

 If you want to install the requirements packages with other procedure, the list is in *doc/requirements.txt*.

+Installations from vcs repos must use -e flag with the urls and #egg=PACKAGE

 Runing the Application
 ++++++++++++++++++++++